 Our team of horticulturists, scientists and engineers have helped set best practices for the industry and improve upon them whenever possible.
 One such best practice is the belief that sun-grown, solar-powered cultivation is the most sustainable way to grow.

-Sunniva’s planned modern, cGMP-compliant greenhouses are expected to be more energy efficient and produce less waste than indoor cultivation.
+Sunniva’s planned modern, cGMP-compliant glasshouses are expected to be more energy efficient and produce less waste than indoor cultivation.
 They are also expected to grow better plants.
 Research has shown that cannabinoid production increases and terpene profiles are improved when plants are exposed to full-spectrum sunlight, leading to more complex and flavorful flowers.
 Further, new data suggests that contrary to popular belief, sun-grown cannabis produces higher amounts of THC, along with other beneficial compounds.

 The energy savings are expected to be just as impressive.
 An equivalent indoor grow operation would require a lighting array of approximately seven thousand 1000w light bulbs, which would not only drain the energy grid but also be harmful to the environment—indoor grow-light bulbs can contain up to 30mgs of toxic mercury.